prahladyeri/enforce-git-message/README.md

 [![follow](https://img.shields.io/twitter/follow/prahladyeri.svg?style=social)](https://twitter.com/prahladyeri)
 # enforce-git-message

-Enforces [conventional git commit messages](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) for all new git repositories you create by running `git init .`.
+Enforces [conventional git commit messages](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) for all new git repositories you create by running `git init`.
 For existing repositories, you can go to your source directory and simply run:

 	enforce-git-message .